 - Minimal pair counts / Substitution neighbours: It is also possible to calculate neighbourhood density by using a variation of edit distance that allows for “substitutions only” (not deletions or insertions).
 This is particularly useful if, for example, you wish to know the number of or identity of all minimal pairs for a given word in the corpus, as minimal pairs are generally assumed to be substitution neighbours with an edit distance of 1.
 (Note that the substitution neighbours algorithm automatically assumes a threshold of 1; multiple substitutions are not allowed.)

-- Query type: Neighbourhood density can be calculated for one of four
+Query type: Neighbourhood density can be calculated for one of four types of inputs:

 - One word in the corpus: The neighbourhood density of a single word can be calculated by entering that word’s orthographic representation in the query box.